 Why you shouldn’t feel guilty about saying no

 You shouldn’t feel guilty about saying no. It is right that you deserve to put your most important needs first.
 There will be times when you are swamped with work or household duties, or even when you are mentally worn out and need to take some time for yourself.
 There is nothing wrong with putting those needs before the needs of others.
 There is a time and place for everything and it is all about having a good balance.
-I have written another helpful article you should look at about how to put yourself first, check it out.

 If you are in the habit of saying yes to help or to please others you need to think again about the negative effects this might be having on you.
 Such negative effects include stress, burnout and tiredness and frustration that you can’t attend to your own needs.